scaleoutsean/solidfire-windows/README.md

 ### Disks

-- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one could create anywhere between N x 2 to N x 4 volumes, 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
+- Maximum SolidFire volume size is 16 TiB; it's hard to generalize but for an N-node SolidFire cluster one could create anywhere between N x 2 to N x 4 volumes, 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
-- SolidFire supports 512e (and as of v11.7 still defaults to 512e) but newer Hyper-V environments and VMs should work fine with 4kB volumes, so you may want to remember to disable 512e when creating new volumes if that works for you
+- SolidFire supports 512e (and as of v12.2 still defaults to 512e) but newer Hyper-V environments and VMs should work fine with 4kB volumes, so you may want to remember to disable 512e when creating new volumes if that works for you
 - Maximum SolidFire volume performance depends on the I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
 - In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore).
 Don't unnecessarily complicate things
 - Another way to spread the workload is to spread single VM's disks over several different (Cluster Shared or other) SolidFire volumes.
 This helps if the workload isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)